 terms were banished.
 The brand was clearly differentiated from its accountancy

-background competitors and Sue begun to use innovative marketing techniques such as their
+background competitors and Susie begun to use innovative marketing techniques such as their

 radio show and magazine, as routes to market.

 The FoodTalk Radio Show was launched with the aim of allowing established food heroes or emerging innovators to shout about their work.
-The podcasts were instantly popular and were available on the FoodTalk website as well as iTunes, Spotify, PodBean, Stitcher, PlayerFM, TuneIn and on the Podcast app.
+The podcasts were instantly popular on Audible, Spotify, Stitcher, PlayerFM, TuneIn and on the Podcast app.